DatabayAG/TestArchiveCreator/README.md

 `Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/TestArchiveCreator`
 2. Move to the plugin directory and call `composer install --no-dev`.
 You should do this after each update.
 3. Move to the base directory of your ILIAS and run `composer du` to reload the current plugin version
-4. Open ILIAS > Administration > Plugins
+4. Open Administration > Extending ILIAS > Plugins
-5. Update/Activate the plugin
+5. Install and activate the plugin
 6. Open the plugin configuration
 7. Edit the plugin configuration and enter at least the server paths of the chosen renderer.